 Yesterday we welcomed our parents and siblings to the Kinlochewe Halloween party.
 We had great fun playing games and bobbing for sweets and apples.
 A huge thank you to parents for coming and all of their help with our wonderful costumes.

 Today we welcomed parents into school for our maths showcase.
 Parents learnt how we learn numeracy and some of the games and equipment we use.
-We also had chance to share our work and profiles, including our patterns from maths week.
+We also had a chance to share our work and profiles, including our patterns from maths week – part of our school improvement work.
+It was great to see every family represented.
+Thank you very much for coming along and for completing our surveys.
+HUGE THANKS TO MRS MACKENZIE ALSO 🙂

 Today we went to the Hotel to host a Macmillan coffee morning.
 We sold cakes, had a raffle and a guess the weight of the cake competition.
 We raised a fantastic £223.72 for Macmillan.